 Administrator intervention depends on the offense committed, the student's previous actions, and the seriousness of the misbehavior.
-Level II acts of misconduct include those student acts that interfere with the orderly educational process in the classroom, on school property, or at a school sponsored event.
-A teacher who observes a student engaged in a Level II or higher misconduct will complete a discipline referral, refer the student to the Principal or Student Services Coordinator for intervention, and the parents or guardians will be notified.
+Level I acts of misconduct include those student acts that interfere with the orderly educational process in the classroom, on school property, or at a school sponsored event.
+Threats of violence, whether made in person, in writing, on social media or behavioral messages, could fall under this category.

+A teacher who observes a student engaged in a Level I or higher misconduct will complete a discipline referral, refer the student to the Principal or Student Services Coordinator for intervention, and the parents or guardians will be notified.
 A copy of the discipline referral will be sent home to parents.

-Level II acts of misconduct include but are not limited to:
+Level I acts of misconduct include but are not limited to:

-- 1. Repeat Level I violations

-- 2. Leaving without permission, including classroom and/or school grounds

-- 3. Excessive unexcused absences

-- 4. Extreme profanity or obscene gestures

-- 5. Inappropriate displays of affection

-- 6. Failure to abide by rules at extracurricular activities

-- 7. Academic dishonesty/cheating/plagiarism or copying the work of other students

-- 8. Minor vandalism

-- 9. Major cafeteria disturbances

-- 10. Disruptive behavior on a school bus or at a school bus stop

-- 11. Minor physical contact without injury

-- 12. Truancy

-- 13. Sending or forwarding inappropriate emails, including email containing offensive language, untruthful statements, junk e-mail, chain letters, or jokes that result in a disruption to the educational environment

-- 14. Any act interfering with the orderly educational process in the classroom or the school
+- 1. Repeat classroom violations - 2.
+Leaving without permission, including classroom and/or school grounds - 3.
+Extreme profanity or obscene gestures - 4.
+Inappropriate displays of affection - 5.
+Failure to abide by rules at extracurricular activities - 6.
+Academic dishonesty/cheating/plagiarism or copying the work of other students - 7.
+Minor vandalism - 8.
+Minor cafeteria disturbances (ie. yelling, horseplay, etc) - 9.
+Disruptive behavior on a school bus or at a school bus stop - 10.
+Minor physical contact without injury - 11.
+Truancy - 12.
+Sending or forwarding inappropriate emails, including email containing offensive language, untruthful statements, junk e-mail, chain letters, or jokes that result in a disruption to the educational environment - 13.
+Any act interfering with the orderly educational process in the classroom or the school